wildfly/quickstart/ejb-security-interceptors/README.md

 System requirements
 -------------------

-This quick start is based around JBoss Enterprise Application Platform 6.1.0 or JBoss AS 7.2.0 using the default standalone configuration plus the modifications described here.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-If you are reviewing this quickstart with a view to making use of this approach within your own environment it is still recommended to try this using a clean installation first and then porting to your own environment.
+The application this project produces is designed to be run on JBoss Enterprise Application Platform 6.1 or JBoss AS 7.2.

 Configure Maven